-For Example, suppose morning meeting timeline is fixed for 10 minutes.
-Now, it is easier to get into the discussion mode and include the technical details, which might not be on the agenda.
+For Example, suppose the morning meeting timeline is fixed for 10 minutes.
+Now, it is all too easy to get into the discussion mode and include the technical details, which might not be on the agenda.
 This can possibly stretch the meeting and fail your commitment.

 Scrum Masters need to regularly face and overcome this challenging scenario by keeping conversations crisp and to the point.

 Taking the stand-up meetings can help, greatly.
 Members are bound to get tired; hence, only relevant points will be discussed before dispersing off.